At Your Service

 All candidates must submit an official high school transcript or GED scores and official transcripts from other colleges/universities attended.

-- 6 months experience on an EMS vehicle (provide proof)
+- Six months experience on an EMS vehicle

-- Score of 85% or higher on DRP Reading Exam (administered by ECC's Testing Center) or have an ACT reading score of 22 or higher
+- Score 85 or better on the Compass reading assessment test or have an ACT reading score of 22 or higher

 «Back to program